-A custom action is typically used to integrate third party alerting and ticketing systems with an on-premise controller.
-Custom action scripts are not supported on SaaS controller.
-A custom action is different from other actions in that it executes just once on the on-premise controller instance.
+A custom action is typically used to integrate third-party alerting and ticketing systems.
+A custom action is different from other actions in that it executes just once on the controller instance.

 The custom action is made up of a custom action script and a custom.xml file, which you must create before you can create an action that uses them.
-The custom action scripts include parameters for specifying the affected entity, for example the tier, node, business transaction, etc. See Build an Alerting Extension for details on how to create the custom action script and xml file.
+The custom action scripts include parameters for specifying the affected entity, for example, the tier, node, business transaction, and so on.
+See Build a Custom Action for details on how to create the custom action script and XML file.

 After the custom action script and custom.xml files have been tested manually and installed on the Controller and you have restarted the Controller, you can create the custom action.

-3. Select the custom action from the dropdown list.
+- Select the custom action from the dropdown list.
 All the custom actions you have created are listed here.

 The custom action is now available for assignment to a policy.

 Because a custom action script has access to the Controller file system, for security reasons you may decide to disable this functionality in a multi-tenant environment.

 - Search for the

 - Set to

 - Click Save.